 HOW DOES THIS IMPROVE OUR ODDS?
 A few examples are:

 WHAT CAN YOU, THE CLIENT, DO TO INCREASE OUR SUCCESS?
-We know that i
+We know that information is power.
+As it is available to you, provide us with:

 THE CHALLENGES AND IMPEDIMENTS TO SUCCESS REMAIN.
 While no one can guarantee results, there are many conditions and factors outside of our control which can negatively affect an outcome.
 Examples are: